roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Hehehe!" he teased his dogbitch.
 "Seems like someone's enjoying his new role as fuckpet!"

  Vanessa couldn't believe how easily she was embracing Tucker's abysmal humiliations.
 But her body was a junkie for degradations.
 It was hardly surprising that it reacted to this utter debasement with agitation although it was happening in her precious country club by the loathed security guard.
 Or were those two factors only contributing to the excitement?
 Vanessa was too aroused to ponder this question at the moment.
-Report_Story #3